fedora-modularity/dependency-report/modules/installer/README.md

 An initial [modulemd file](installer.yaml) has been generated.
 It is experimental and probably unusable at this point.
 ## Dependencies
+These are modules identified as dependencies.
 ### Runtime
+This list might not be complete.
+There might be other packages in the *Binary RPM packages (all arches combined)* section that needs to be split to different modules.
 * [platform](../platform)
 * [perl](../perl)
 * [python3](../python3)
 ### Build
+This list might not be complete.
+Please see the missing RPM build dependencies ([source](missing-buildtime-source-packages-short.txt) or [binary](missing-buildtime-binary-packages-short.txt)) lists for more information.
 * [platform](../platform)
 ## Binary RPM packages (all arches combined)
+These are RPM dependencies of the [installer top-level package set](installer.csv).
+They should be either:
+* split into other modules and be used as modular dependncies
+* included in this installer module
 * `anaconda-core`
 * `anaconda-tui`
 * `augeas-libs`